RetroAchievements/docs/docs/guidelines/content/game-info-and-hub-guidelines.md

 ### Achievement Type

-- If a game lacks progression typing, and the developers of the set are inactive (they no longer have the Developer or Jr. Developer role), you may submit a plan to mark the set in the Site Cleanup Forum.
+- If a game lacks progression typing, and the developers of the set are inactive (they no longer have the Developer or Jr. Developer role), you may submit a plan to mark the set in the Cleanup Requests forum.
 A list of such games can be found in the [Missing Progression Typing](https://retroachievements.org/hub/25585) hub.
 - Remember to review the [Progression and Win Condition Guidelines](/guidelines/content/progression-and-win-condition-guidelines).
 - If you believe a set is incorrectly marked, or if the set's developers are still active, please send a message to [QATeam](https://retroachievements.org/user/QATeam) instead - Site Cleanup cannot handle these reports.
 - Requests for missable marking should also be sent to QATeam - Site Cleanup cannot handle these either.

 ### Challenge League

-- The 2023 event Challenge League: The Top 100 included certain challenges for submitting game info and images in the Site Cleanup Forum.
+- The 2023 event Challenge League: The Top 100 included certain challenges for submitting game info and images in the Cleanup Requests forum.
 - This event continues to be available as an [Evergreen Event](https://retroachievements.org/viewtopic.php?t=25332).
 - The relevant challenges are from KingS1zzle (May) and Soulsderfuchs (August).
 Refer to the [original topic](https://retroachievements.org/viewtopic.php?t=19615) for more information.